dzp0075/SECChallenge.github.io/README.md

-Totally — here’s the **README.md file content** packaged cleanly so you can copy/paste it straight into a file.

-I can’t attach an actual downloadable file in this chat, but this is the full contents exactly as it should appear in `README.md`.

----

 # 📘 SEC Football Pick’em — Web Application
 A full‑featured SEC football pick’em platform with live ESPN data, preseason predictions, weekly picks, automated scoring, and real‑time leaderboards.
 Built entirely with **vanilla JavaScript**, **HTML**, and **CSS**, and synced through a **serverless Google Sheets backend**.